opendatacube/datacube-wps/README.md

 * FCDrill
 * WOfSDrill

+### State of play (08/12/2022)
+- EASI WPS can currently run:
+ - Mangrove polygon drill: Calculate number of Woodland, Open Forest and Closed Forest pixels in a polygon
+ - Fractional Cover (FC) polygon drill: Calculate proportion of bare soil, photosynthetic vegetation and non-photosynthetic vegetation within a polygon.
+ - Water Observations From Space (WOFS) pixel drill: Produce water observations for a point through time as a graph.
+- Want to be able to handle Geopolygon, Geomultipolygons and shapefiles (from which we extract polygons) - can currently handle polygons.

+- Some considerations when working with the raster data:
+ - Statistics to be applied to the polygon (mean, std etc.)
+ - Handling of partial pixels - what happens when a polygon straddles an edge or is partially outside of one (exclude? include? more than 50%? less than 50%?)
+ - the kind of band math we can do (functions) e.g. fractional cover - bare, dry, veg; total cover, optionally combine with rainfall...

+- Next tasks:
+ - Deploying in EASI
+ - Connect input requests and output results to Terria
+ - Test

 ## Flask Dev Server

 To run the WPS on localhost modify `pywps.cfg` to point `url` and `outputurl` to `localhost`. `workdir` and `outputpath` should be left as `tmp` and `outputs` respectively for a local dev server and `base_route` should be `/` see example: